 Bunk bed injuries are fairly common, largely due to how this piece of furniture is used and who sleeps in in.
 Combine rambunctious children with a piece of furniture that encourages climbing, and it is no wonder that accidents happen.
 In an average year, statistics show that about 36,000 bunk-bed-related injuries to children occur.
 Most injuries stem from unsafe behavior around bunk beds, and but some have also arisen from faulty construction.
 It stands to reason that consumers should always make sure the bunk beds they buy conform with the most recent construction standards, but beyond this, there is plenty you can do to make sure they are used in a safe manner.

 Bunk Bed Safety Rules

 Make sure to enforce these safety rules, and go over them with your kids.

 - Children under the age of six should not be left unattended in a room with bunk beds or be allowed to use them.
-The greatest instances of bunk bed-related injuries are from falls, and more than half of them occur in children under the age of five.
+The greatest instances of bunk bed-related injuries are from falls, and more than half of them occur to children under the age of five.

 - Only one person should be allowed on the top bunk at a time, and there should be absolutely no horseplay on or under beds.